 - 1. Go to www.resaleroyalties.co.nz - 2.
 Select the 'Register' button, complete the form with your contact details and register.
-Prior to 1 December 2024, we will supply you with an account and login credentials. - Once the scheme is operational, you will be able to make reports by uploading a document (such as an excel spreadsheet) with the necessary information about each qualifying resale.
-An example template is available to download here.
+Prior to 1 December 2024, we will supply you with an account and login credentials. - 3.
+Once the scheme is operational, you will be able to make reports by uploading a document (such as an excel spreadsheet) with the necessary information about each qualifying resale.
+We will conduct training sessions, and can provide a model excel template (if required).